2023 Best Value Philosophy & Religious Studies Doctor's Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for a Doctorate in Philosophy & Religious Studies

 Our analysis found The University of Texas at Austin to be the best value school for philosophy and religious studies students who want to pursue a doctor’s degree in the Southwest Region .
-UT Austin is a fairly large public school located in the large city of Austin.
+UT Austin is a very large public school located in the large city of Austin.

 UT Austin graduate students pay an average of $22,944 in tuition and fees each year.

-You’ll be in good company if you decide to attend Texas A&M University - College Station.
-It ranked #2 on our 2023 Best Value Philosophy & Religious Studies Doctor’s Degree Schools in the Southwest Region list.
+A rank of #2 on this year’s list means Texas A&M University - College Station is a great value for philosophy and religious studies students working on their doctor’s degree.
 Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.

 Out-of-state tuition fees for graduate students at Texas A&M College Station are $24,106 per year.